Why Is My Pizza Dough Too Sticky?

 Sometimes adding flour is the right move.

-Because for home ovens, dough that is too dry creates its own problems.
+For home ovens, dough that is too dry creates its own problems.
 It bakes up denser.
 It loses that lighter, more open texture people want.
-It can turn dull, tight, even a little rubbery.
-So yes, flour can make sticky dough easier to handle in the moment — but it can also quietly move you further away from the pizza you actually wanted.
+It can turn dull, tight, and even a little rubbery.
+So yes, extra flour can make sticky dough feel safer in the moment — but it can also quietly ruin the final result.

 My rule is simple: if the dough is still gaining strength, don’t rush to add flour.
 If it is becoming smoother, holding itself together better, and feeling more elastic with time, then the answer is probably not more flour.

-But if the dough stays runny, weak, and impossible to manage even after proper kneading, rest, folds, and temperature control, then lowering the effective hydration may be the smarter move.
+But if the dough stays runny, weak, and impossible to manage even after proper kneading, rest, folds, and temperature control, then lowering the hydration may be the smarter move.